-- 1. Take all core and role specific courses, and the scholarly project to total specific semester hours for program of study. - 2.
-Either score 800 or better on an APRN-FNP exam, 70% or better on an APEA Post-Predictor University Exam, or pass a written comprehensive exam with a score of 83 or better.
-The examination covers all major field courses including transfer and off-campus work.
-To take the comprehensive exam, the candidate must be enrolled in, or have completed the final Family Nurse Practitioner coursework and have a 3.0 grade point average.
+- Complete all core courses, role specific courses, and the scholarly project to total semester hours required for each program of study. - 2.
+Score 800 or better on an APRN-FNP exam, 70% or better on an APEA Post-Predictor University Exam, or pass a written comprehensive exam with a score of 83 or better.
+To take the comprehensive exam, the candidate must be enrolled in, or have completed the final Family Nurse Practitioner coursework and have a GPA of 3.0 or better.
 (Required only for Post RN, Post BSN, and Post MSN [non-FNP]). - 3.
-A grade point average of at least a 3.0 in the major field and overall. - 4.
-Successfully present the project proposal, implement the project, defend the project, complete a Final Report of the project, and submit a DNP Portfolio to the DNP Scholarly Project Advisory Committee.
+An overall GPA of 3.0 or better. - 4.
+Successful development, implementation, and dissemination of the Scholarly Project. - 5.
+Demonstrate meeting all course requirements through submission of the DNP Portfolio.